scroll top

 2. If the jewelry has sentimental value — an heirloom, estate or antique jewelry, a gift, engagement gift, etc. — you can honor the person and story behind the ring, bracelet or earrings by spending the proceeds on something positive that does enhance your life.
 This might include investing in your future, buying a home, a vacation, education for your kids — or another piece of jewelry that you DO wear and that brings you joy!

-3. If you don’t wear the item, you likely feel bad about it in some way: Either negative feelings about where or whom it came from (complicated relationship with the giver, guilt for buying yourself something you don’t use).
+3. If you don’t wear the item, you likely feel bad about it in some way: Either negative feelings about where or whom it came from (complicated relationship with the giver, divorce, guilt for buying yourself something you don’t use).
 Get rid of the jewelry, and get rid of the negativity!

-4. Clutter.
-Say no to clutter!!
+4. Say no to clutter!!

 5. No, your kids don’t want it.
 Your daughter does not want an engagement ring from a relationship that ended in divorce.
 And your future daughter-in-law sure as shit does not want that!
-Come on.
 Let it go!

 CashforGoldUSA display ad